 by Maisie Smith on June 25, 2018

-I am an ordinary person.
-Most days you’ll find me sitting at a desk typing words and fretting over verbs and client expectations.
-I worry about climate change and the refugee crisis.
+I am a rather ordinary person.
+Most days you’ll find me sitting behind a desk fretting over verbs and client expectations.
+I worry about climate change and income inequality.
 I complain about potholes.
 I take pictures of sunsets.

 But I’m also a restless soul.